mhamzahashim/zbloggingx/content/post/how-to-choose-a-domain-name-for-your-brand-zblogging.md

 title: How to Choose a Domain Name for Your Brand
 type: post
 draft: false
-SEOTitle: How to Choose a Domain Name for Your Brand
+SEOTitle: How to Choose a Domain Name for Your Brand | zBlogging
 excrept: A domain name is a thing that needs to be perfect, so today I'm going to show you How to Choose a Domain Name for Your Brand.
 metaKeywords: How to Choose a Domain Name for Your Brand